On the Resistance of Nearest Neighbor to Random Noisy Labels: Introduction

 The rest of this paper is organized as follows.
 Section~\ref{sec:Pre} presents some preliminaries.
 Section~\ref{sec:analy} provides theoretical analysis.
-Section~\ref{sec:alg} develops the \emph{Robust $k$-Nearest Neighbor (RNN)} approach.
-Section~\ref{sec:exp} shows empirical studies.
-Section~\ref{sec:con} concludes this work.
-Due to space limit, all technical proofs are presented in the supplement file.
+Section~\ref{sec:alg} develops the Robust \(k\)-Nearest Neighbor (R\(k\)NN) approach.
+Section~\ref{sec:pf} presents detailed proofs for our main results.
+Section~\ref{sec:exp} conducts empirical studies.
+Section~\ref{sec:con} concludes this work with future work.